3l-gee/cheatSheet/hyper-jaxb/README.md

+> Credit to : https://github.com/patrodyne creator of hisrc-jaxb tools that support generated Java source from XML Schema wich this tutorial has been > addapted from-

 # Sample: Root Header, One To One

 This Maven project demonstrates the generation of JPA Entities from an XML Schema file (xsd) using the [HiSrc HyperJAXB Maven Plugin][9].
 The generated classes include JPA and JAXB annotations to support JDBC persistence and XML marshaling/unmarshaling.
 Further, it uses [HiSrc BasicJAXB XJC Plugins][10] plugins to add custom `hashCode`, `equals`, and `toString` implementations to each generated entity.